antonychenpku/antonychenpku.github.io/pages/publications.md

 8. Chen, A.K. and Tsourkas, A.* Imaging RNA in Living Cells with Molecular Beacons: Current Perspectives and Challenges.
 J. Innov.
 Opt.
 Health Sc.
 2009; 2 (4): 315-324.
 (Review)

-7. Chen, A.K., Cheng, Z., Behlke, M., and Tsourkas, A.* “Assessing the Sensitivity of Commercially Available Fluorophores to the Intracellular Environment”.
+7. Chen, A.K., Cheng, Z., Behlke, M., and Tsourkas, A.* “Assessing the Sensitivity of Commercially Available Fluorophores to the Intracellular Environment�?.
 Anal Chem.
 2008; 80 (19): 7437-44.

-6. Chen, A.K., Behlke, M., and Tsourkas, A.* “Efficient Cytosolic Delivery of Molecular Beacon Conjugates and Flow Cytometric Analysis of Target RNA”.
+6. Chen, A.K., Behlke, M., and Tsourkas, A.* “Efficient Cytosolic Delivery of Molecular Beacon Conjugates and Flow Cytometric Analysis of Target RNA�?.
 Nucleic Acids Res.
 2008; 36 (12): e69.

-5. Elias, D.R., Thorek, D.L., Chen, A.K., Czupryna, J., and Tsourkas, A.* “In vivo Imaging of Cancer Biomarkers Using Activatable Molecular Probes”.
+5. Elias, D.R., Thorek, D.L., Chen, A.K., Czupryna, J., and Tsourkas, A.* “In vivo Imaging of Cancer Biomarkers Using Activatable Molecular Probes�?.
 Cancer Biomarkers.
 2008; 4 (6): 287-305.
 (Review).

-4. Chen, A.K., Behlke, M., and Tsourkas, A.* “Avoiding False-Positive Signals with Nuclease-Vulnerable Molecular Beacons in Single Living Cells”.
+4. Chen, A.K., Behlke, M., and Tsourkas, A.* “Avoiding False-Positive Signals with Nuclease-Vulnerable Molecular Beacons in Single Living Cells�?.
 Nucleic Acids Res.
 2007; 35 (16): e105.

-3. Chen, A.K., Latz, M.I., Sobolewski, P., and Frangos, J.A.* “Evidence for the Role of G-Proteins in Flow Stimulation of Dinoflagellate Bioluminescence.”
+3. Chen, A.K., Latz, M.I., Sobolewski, P., and Frangos, J.A.* “Evidence for the Role of G-Proteins in Flow Stimulation of Dinoflagellate Bioluminescence.�?
 Am J Physiol Regul Integr Comp Physiol.
 2007; 292(5): R2020-7.

-2. Thorek, D.L.J., Chen, A.K., Czupryna, J., and Tsourkas, A.* “Superparamagnetic Iron Oxide Nanoparticle Probes for Molecular Imaging.”
+2. Thorek, D.L.J., Chen, A.K., Czupryna, J., and Tsourkas, A.* “Superparamagnetic Iron Oxide Nanoparticle Probes for Molecular Imaging.�?
 Ann Biomed Eng.
 2006; Jan;34(1):23-38 (Review).

-1. Chen, A.K., Latz, M.I., and Frangos, J.A.* The Use of Dinoflagellate Bioluminescence to Characterize Cell Stimulation in Bioreactors.”
+1. Chen, A.K., Latz, M.I., and Frangos, J.A.* The Use of Dinoflagellate Bioluminescence to Characterize Cell Stimulation in Bioreactors.�?
 Biotechnol Bioeng.
 2003; 83(1): 93-103.